prashantbaher/tcc-blog/_drafts/Solidworks Macro/trim-entities.md

 - **Solidworks Application Object**

   If you want explore ***Properties and Methods/Functions*** of **Solidworks Application Object** object you can visit [this link](http://help.solidworks.com/2019/english/api/sldworksapi/SolidWorks.Interop.sldworks~SolidWorks.Interop.sldworks.ISldWorks_members.html).

 - **Solidworks Document Object**

   If you want explore ***Properties and Methods/Functions*** of **Solidworks Document Object** object you can visit [this link](http://help.solidworks.com/2019/english/api/sldworksapi/SolidWorks.Interop.sldworks~SolidWorks.Interop.sldworks.IModelDoc2_members.html).

 - **Solidworks Sketch Manager Object**

   If you want explore ***Properties and Methods/Functions*** of **Solidworks Sketch Manager Object** you can visit [this link](help.solidworks.com/2017/english/api/sldworksapi/SolidWorks.Interop.sldworks~SolidWorks.Interop.sldworks.ISketchManager_members.html).

 - **Solidworks Sketch Segment Object**

   If you want explore ***Properties and Methods/Functions*** of **Solidworks Sketch Segment Object** you can visit [this link](http://help.solidworks.com/2019/English/api/sldworksapi/SolidWorks.Interop.sldworks~SolidWorks.Interop.sldworks.ISketchSegment_members.html).

 ---

-Hope this post helps you to *create a Chamfer* in Sketches with Solidworks VB Macros.
+Hope this post helps you to *Trim* Sketch Entities with Solidworks VB Macros.

 For more such tutorials on **Solidworks VBA Macros**, do come to this blog after sometime.